-Bronze (Age: 14-25) - Youths must complete an hour a week of community service for three months, a physical activity and learn a skill.
+- Bronze: Students from Year 9 must complete an hour a week of community service for three months, a physical activity and learn a skill.
 The participant must choose an additional three months of one of the above areas whilst completing 2 x two-day Adventure Journeys.

-Silver (Age: 15-25) - Youths must complete an hour a week of community service for six months, a physical activity and learn a skill whilst completing 2 x three-day Adventure Journeys.
+- Silver: Students from Year 10 must complete an hour a week of community service for six months, a physical activity and learn a skill whilst completing 2 x three-day Adventure Journeys.

-Gold (Age: 16-25) - Youths must complete a full 12 months of a community service, a physical activity and learn a skill, participate in a week-long residential project whilst completing 2 x four-day Adventure Journeys.
+- Gold: Students from Year 11 must complete a full 12 months of a community service, a physical activity, learn a skill, and participate in a week-long residential project as well as completing 2 x four-day Adventure Journeys.